-As a member of council, you will have the opportunity to significantly influence the future of your community.
-Your effectiveness as a member of council depends on your ability to be an active member of the team and to respectfully persuade the other members of council to adopt and support your view.
+As a member of council you will have the opportunity to significantly influence the future of your community.
+Your effectiveness as a member of council depends on your ability to persuade the other members of council to adopt and support your view.
 Decisions of council may only be made by resolution or bylaw and must be made at public meetings, at which a quorum is present.
-As an elected official, you will also have to find the balance between representing the views of those who elected you and your own individual convictions.

-As an individual member of council, you will not have the power to commit your municipality to any expenditure or to direct the activities of the municipal employees alone.
-Any promise you make as a part of your election campaign that involves municipal expenditures or the activities of employees can only be carried out if you can obtain the support of your fellow council members in carrying out that promise.
+As an individual member of council you will not have the power to commit your municipality to any expenditure or to direct the activities of the municipal employees.
+Any promise you make as a part of your election campaign that involves municipal expenditures or the activities of the employees can only be carried out if you can convince a majority of council that it is a good idea.

-The Canadian Constitution grants responsibility for municipal institutions to the provinces.
+The Canadian Constitution delegates responsibility for municipal institutions to the provinces.
 Through a variety of legislation, the Alberta Legislative Assembly has delegated some of its authority to municipal councils.
-The legislation you will refer to most often is the Municipal Government Act as this is the legislation that allows for many decisions that council can make.
+The legislation you will refer to most often is the Municipal Government Act.

-MGA s.
-7 In accordance with the Municipal Government Act, a municipal council may pass legislation in the form of municipal bylaws.
+In accordance with the Municipal Government Act, a municipal council may pass legislation in the form of municipal bylaws.
 These bylaws remain in effect until they are amended or repealed.
 You will not be starting with a blank slate and creating your ideal municipality from scratch.
-If you are running with some kind of reform in mind, you will have to become familiar with what exists, how it has been created - by bylaw, resolution or policy - and why it exists before you will be able to start discussing proposed changes.
+If you are running with some kind of reform in mind, you will have to become familiar with what exists, how it has been created - by bylaw, resolution or policy - and why it exists before you will be able to start discussing your changes.

 Municipalities often make local bylaws available to the public through their municipal websites.
-Otherwise, you can ask for copies at the municipal office.